Get and Put data Using Lambda & DynamoDB, simple & clear

 February 7, 2020

 This article was born with the objective and purpose of encouraging all readers to get into the AWS world.
-In this case we will use two service providers from the AWS platform, those being Lambda and DynamoDB (NoSQL database).
+In this case, we will use two service providers from the AWS platform, those being Lambda and DynamoDB (NoSQL database).

 A) - You must have an Amazon Web Services (AWS) - Cloud Computing Services account.
 Creating an account only requires a credit card and the usage is free as long as you don’t reach the amount of 1M (Million) requests.
-In this simple example we only use less than 15 requests.
+In this simple example, we use less than 15 requests.

 B) - A code/text editor like VSCode, Atom, or other.

 Our main goal is to READ some values (data) from DynamoDB and also to WRITE some data into DynamoDB.

 Set up the DynamoDB inside your AWS account.